rubyonjets/jets/docs/_docs/events-s3.md

 The `s3_event` declaration does a few things.
 It configures the S3 bucket with a [S3 Event Notification](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) and sets up an SNS topic to fire when s3 objects are uploaded to the bucket.
 In turn, your Lambda functions are subscribed to the SNS topic.
 This is by design.

-Though we could set up Bucket notifications to send the s3 event payload directly to a Lambda function, s3 bucket notifications only allow us connect to one Lambda function.
+Though we could set up Bucket notifications to send the s3 event payload directly to a Lambda function, s3 bucket notifications only allow us to connect one Lambda function.
 So instead Jets publishes the event to an SNS topic.
-This gives use the flexility to fanout to multiple Lambda functions.
+This gives us the flexibility to fan out to multiple Lambda functions.

 ![](/img/docs/s3-sns-fanout.png)